au-ts/lionsos.org/content/docs/examples/firewall/building.md

 The firewall metaprogram is responsible for creating all the required Microkit objects and sDDF connections.
 It also creates `.data` files containing serialised encodings of this data for all the protection domains in the system.
-These `.data` files are then `OBJCOPY`ied into each `.elf` file either in the metaprogram itself or in the makefile `firewall.mk`.
+We then `objcopy` these `.data` files into each `.elf` file, either in the metaprogram itself or in the makefile `firewall.mk`.

-Due to the high degree of complexity of the firewall and the vast number of connections between components, the firewall system defines a large number of _firewall configuration structs_, defined in the config file, `include/lions/firewall/config.h`.
-Typically for most LionsOS systems, this complexity is hidden within the Python the `sdfgen` module.
+Due to the high degree of complexity of the firewall, and the vast number of connections between components, the firewall system defines a large number of _firewall configuration structs_: `include/lions/firewall/config.h`.
+Typically, for most LionsOS systems, this complexity is hidden within the `sdfgen` module.
 However, since the firewall is a new system, and the system information is still under development, we handle the creation and serialisation of these `.data` files in the metaprogram.

 The `sdfgen_helper.py` script runs prior to the `metaprogram.py`, and generates a python module named `config_structs.py` which defines a Python class for each